Steins;Gate: the anime makes time travel its own strength

 Steins;Gate timeline explained

-Steins; Gate is probably the best anime of the last 10 years dealing with time-travels.
+Steins; Gate (see trailer here) is probably the best anime of the last 10 years dealing with time-travels.
 The anime makes its own fortune for the consistency it shows throughout the entire show: in a frictional world where time shift are possible, the fundamental physical laws established episode by episode are never betrayed.
 But to make it a reference point in that branch of science-fiction based anime a coherent sequence of event it’s only a necessary condition.
 Before the Steins;Gate timeline explained part, a quick setting of the anime!

 Very persuasive musical backgrounds drive the audience in a balanced mixing of emotionally intense circumstances together with funny moments that allow to mantain the vivacity of the story-telling.
 The light heart moments which at fist instance may seemed “forced”, in the sense of not required by the plot, are therefore the narrative instruments to outline the characters’ personality.